Bowerbird: The Gentleman

 "The Bowerbird" is your perfect date: he has the looks, the moves, and the bling.
 He's ready to take you clubbing, or to a fancy restaurant, or out for a ride around town on his beautiful classic motorcycle (and obviously he brought you a matching helmet).
 He's confident but never rude or pushy - he waits for you to call the shots.
 Gentleman, at your service.

 This was such a fun piece to make, and also quite an undertaking!
 It required the most hand sewing of all the works in the exhibit.
-Glueing on rhinestones one at a time is also no joke.
+Gluing on rhinestones one at a time is also no joke.
+The ensemble comprises an upcycled tailcoat (a boys choir uniform), crushed velvet jumpsuit, and bedazzled helmets, gloves, and shoes.
+The tailcoat lapels were incorporated into the jumpsuit, the suit vest converted into a bolero jacket, and the pants and lower half of the tailcoat became the bustle.
+Most of the embellishments are upcycled materials (secondhand jewelry, sparkly things I picked up off the sidewalk, and leftovers from a previous project).

-The curtain chandelier is supposed to be reminiscent of a bower, but unfortunately the gallery flood flights dampen the illusion and draw too much attention to the PVC pipes being used to suspend the LEDs.
-Oh well.
-It still looks pretty cool.
+The curtain chandelier in the installation was meant to be reminiscent of a bower, but unfortunately the gallery flood lights draw attention to the PVC pipes being used to suspend the LEDs, dampening the illusion.
+Next time I install this piece, I’ll use twice as many curtain lights!

 And yes, I restored that 1989 Honda Shadow myself!